 Douglas Mackinnon, director and co-showrunner added: "I couldn’t be happier that Jon has come back to do more Good Omens as the Archangel Gabriel, who is second in command in Heaven.
 He joins us nearly halfway through production, when we have already welcomed to the Good Omens 2 family familiar faces in familiar roles, familiar faces in unfamiliar roles, and unfamiliar faces in unfamiliar roles.
 We also have an unfamiliar face in a familiar role."

-Other new angels added to the cast are Saraqael (Liz Carr)) and Muriel (Quelin Sepulveda).
+Additionally, Donna Preston will be playing a brand-new character Mrs Sandwich, and other new angels added to the cast are Saraqael (Liz Carr) and Muriel (Quelin Sepulveda).

 Good Omens season 2 trailer

 While we don't have an official trailer for season 2 just yet, we do have a new poster.
 We'll keep this page updated with any news on a trailer – it shouldn't be long now!